-The EEC’s bespoke Renewable Energy training courses are offered within the client’s premises in the United Kingdom and worldwide, or through live virtual classroom teaching.
+The Renewable Energy Institute EEC’s corporate Renewable Energy training courses are offered in the United Kingdom and worldwide within the client’s premises or through live virtual classroom teaching.

-Since 1975 we have trained thousands of technicians, professionals and personnel from small to large organisations, such as the World Bank, IBM, the UN Sustainable Development Committee, Panasonic, Ford Motor Company, Hilton International Hotels, the BBC, and many more.
+Since 1975 we have trained tens of thousands of technicians, professionals and personnel every year from small to large organisations, such as the World Bank, IBM, the UN Sustainable Development Committee, Panasonic, Ford Motor Company, Hilton International Hotels, the BBC, and many more.